apache/opendal/docs/rfcs/0561-list-metadata-reuse.md

 # Motivation

-Users may expect to browse metadata of some directories' child files and directories. `list()` seems to be an ideal way to complete this job.
+Users may expect to browse metadata of some directories' child files and directories.
+Using `walk()` of `BatchOperator` seems to be an ideal way to complete this job.

-Thus, they start iterating on it, but soon they realized the `DirEntry`, which could only offer the name (or path, more precisely) and access mode of the object.
+Thus, they start iterating on it, but soon they realized the `DirEntry`, could only offer the name (or path, more precisely) and access mode of the object, and it's not enough.

 So they have to call `metadata()` for each name they extracted from the iterator.